tdmadam/SFP-GPON/README.md

 # SFP-GPON Stick

-Temporary repository, mainly for Lantiq chipset(presently owned by Intel) and maybe one or two Marvell ONU.
+Temporary repository, mainly for the Lantyq chipset and maybe for one or two others.